The Northwest Territories' Pipeline Regulatory Regime

 As of April 1, 2014, the Government of the Northwest Territories became responsible for management of onshore oil and gas development and regulation in the Northwest Territories.

-The National Energy Board (NEB) will remain the regulator for oil and gas developments that straddle the onshore/offshore and in the ISR for the next 20 years.
+The Canada Energy Regulator (CER, formerly the National Energy Board) will remain the regulator for oil and gas developments that straddle the onshore/offshore and in the ISR for the next 20 years.

-The following pipelines in the Northwest Territories are regulated by the NEB:
+The following pipelines in the Northwest Territories are regulated by the CER:

 - Enbridge pipeline, Norman Wells to Zama, AB (870 km, 12” diameter oil pipeline)

 - IKHIL pipeline, Inuvik (50 km, 6” diameter gas pipeline)

 - Cameron Hills pipeline to Bistcho, AB (15 km, 12” diameter pipeline)